pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 ## Conditionals

 Conditional statements help us determine what we should do.
-If you are doing a whiteboard interview, you can create a flowchart to help structure the code you will write
+If you are doing a whiteboard interview, you can create a flowchart to help structure the code you will write.

 [JavaScript Equality Table](https://dorey.github.io/JavaScript-Equality-Table/)